Relaxation of some Covid-19 restrictions agreed by Northern Ireland Executive

 Laws requiring people to prove Covid status to gain entry to a range of hospitality venues and large-attendance events were introduced last November.

-The move proved politically contentious, with First Minister Paul Givan’s DUP party voting against the scheme while the other four Stormont Executive parties backed it.
+The move proved politically contentious, with Mr Givan’s DUP party voting against the scheme while the other four Stormont Executive parties backed it.

 Nightclubs have been closed in Northern Ireland since December 26 as part of a series of restrictions agreed on December 22 in response to the Omicron variant of coronavirus.